-From the classic agedashi tofu to the boldly flavored mapo tofu, here are our absolute best Japanese tofu recipes that you’ll enjoy to its full potential.
+From the savory teriyaki tofu to the boldly flavored mapo tofu, here are our absolute best tofu recipes that you’ll enjoy to its full potential.

-Crispy deep-fried tofu served in a flavorful umami sauce, Agedashi Tofu is a popular appetizer you can find at izakaya and Japanese restaurants.
+Crispy tofu served in a flavorful umami sauce, agedashi tofu is a very popular appetizer you can find at izakaya and Japanese restaurants.
 It requires deep-frying, but the process is easier than you think.
 This recipe is guaranteed to convert any tofu haters.

 4. Mapo Tofu

-This Japanese Mapo Tofu (Mabo Dofu) is less spicy than the Sichuan counterpart but no lack of flavors.
+This Japanese mapo tofu is less spicy than the Sichuan counterpart but no lack of flavors—thanks to the umami-rich ingredients such as doubanjiang (chili bean paste), miso, soy sauce, garlic and ginger.
 We love serving it in donburi-style aka ‘one-bowl meal’ for easy cleanup.
 Everything is ready in 30 minutes!

 5. Tofu Pizza

-Instead of pizza dough, this Japanese version of Tofu Pizza uses crispy pan-fried tofu as the base crust and is topped with melted mozzarella cheese, mushrooms, tomato slices and basil leaves.
+Yes, you can turn tofu into pizza!
+This recipe uses crispy pan-fried tofu as the base crust and then topped with melted mozzarella cheese, mushrooms, tomato slices and basil leaves.

 Featuring protein-rich tofu and seasonal greens, this simple miso pasta makes a satisfying plant-based dinner.
 Soy milk lends an unexpected sweetness and creaminess to the dish.

-Have some leftover tofu that needs using up?
-Whip up a quick bowl of classic miso soup that can warm you right up.
+Have some leftover soft tofu that needs using up?
+Whip up a quick bowl of miso soup that can warm you right up.
+Try this Tomato and Tofu Miso Soup or make the classic version with tofu and wakame.
 It’s great as a light lunch, afternoon power snack, or a side for dinner.

 Velvety tofu made with eggs and dashi.
 The savory custard egg mixture is steamed, chilled, then served with savory broth.
 Enjoy the refreshing flavors while it melts away in your mouth.